Xanty10RR/SuperMenu/README.md

 ## Overview

 `SuperMenu` is a desktop application created using the Electron framework, with a user interface built on React.
+A tailored internal management system (custom ERP) designed to centralize requests, deliveries, support, users, and requisitions within a single desktop application — enhancing efficiency, operational control, and business process tracking.
 It is configured to be packaged for Windows, macOS, and Linux using `electron-builder`.

 ## Features

 - Cross-platform compatibility (Windows, macOS, Linux).
 - Modern and reactive UI built with React.
-- **Auto-updates**: The application is configured to receive updates automatically.
-- **Native Installers**: Generates native installers for Windows (.exe), macOS (.dmg), and Linux (AppImage, snap, deb).
-- **Desktop Integration**: Creates desktop shortcuts for easy access.
-- **Hardware Access**: Ready for features involving camera and microphone access (with user permission).
-- **File System Access**: Prepared to interact with the user's Documents and Downloads folders (with user permission).

 ## Getting Started